3C0D/obsidian-extra-extensions/README.md

 - ...

 An icon appears at the top, next to the title.
-Clicking it toggles the document between code block view (with syntax highlighting) and the initial state.
+Clicking it toggles the document between CODE BLOCK VIEW (with syntax highlighting) and the initial state.
-The button's appearance changes to indicate the current view mode.
-You can customize which file extensions are supported by adding more extensions in the plugin settings.
+You can customize which file extensions are supported by adding more extensions in the plugin settings, associated with language used in code block view to have syntax highlighting.
-You can edit extension from explorer context menu.
-For example change a new note extension to *.py.

 ![normal view](assets/normal-view.png)
 ![code view](assets/code-view.png)

+## Managing Extensions

+### Adding/Editing Extensions
+You can add/edit new extension mappings in several ways:
+- **Settings Tab**: Go to plugin settings to manage all extensions
+- **Command Palette**: Use the "Add Extension Mapping" command You can enter new extensions and associated code block language doing:
+`py:python,...` or `,ts,...` (same extension and language format)

 ## Development